retro-software/B5500-software/PASCAL-Heriot-Watt/README.txt

 by Rich Cornwell of North Carolina, US.
 Proofing and correction were performed by Paul Kimpel of San Diego, California, US.

+HMSS2.TEST.card
+    Card deck to compile and run a sample Pascal program.
+This program computes the temperature profile in a square chimney with one side against a perfectly-insulated wall and the other three sides exposed to ambient air.
+Note that this program takes almost nine minutes to run in the retro-B5500 emulator (which is close to the performance of a real B5500).

+HMSS2.TEST.lst
+    Listing produced by running the HMSS2.TEST.card job, including the Pascal compiler listing, a listing of the generated Algol code, and the output from running the generated program.

+PASCAL.MARKXIII.card
+    Compile deck and patches to allow the PASCAL compiler to compile using B5500 Mark XIII Algol.

+PASCAL.MARKXIII-Compile.lst
+    Listing produced by running the PASCAL.MARKXIII.card job.

 PASCRUN.DISK.alg_m
     Algol source for the run-time system inserted into the translated Algol by the compiler.
 Transcribed from